jrekoske/jrekoske.github.io/_pages/about.md

 latest_posts:
   enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+  limit: 0 # leave blank to include all the blog posts
 ---
 Hello!
 I am a geophysics Ph.D. candidate at Scripps Institution of Oceanography, UC San Diego.
 I currently work with [Alice-Agnes Gabriel](https://algabriel.scrippsprofiles.ucsd.edu/) and [Dave May](https://dmay.scrippsprofiles.ucsd.edu/) on reduced-order modeling techniques for simulating earthquake ground motion and understanding source physics.
 More generally, I am interested in understanding earthquake source mechanics and the propagation of seismic waves, with a focus on seismic hazard and earthquake early warning.
 In my research, I use hybrid (physics-based coupled with machine learning) models, high-performance computing, and other emerging technologies (e.g., distributed acoustic sensing) to better understand and mitigate earthquake hazard.